scott-weeden/websharpstudios.github.io/en-US/project/pfaeditchangelog.md

     -   Added an "Original" encoding which gives you back the ordering of the glyphs in the ttf font. (this may be changed when you regenerate a ttf font)
-    -   FontForge failed to read ttf instructions for composite glyphs.
+    -   websharpstudios failed to read ttf instructions for composite glyphs.
-    -   FontForge got confused if a ttf file had multiple glyphs named ".notdef" (which to me looks like a bug in the ttf font, but Times New Roman does this so I have to deal with it).
+    -   websharpstudios got confused if a ttf file had multiple glyphs named ".notdef" (which to me looks like a bug in the ttf font, but Times New Roman does this so I have to deal with it).
     -   Added a command to the popup menu in the charview to bring up a